-- EAC311 Sailing Basics and Resources: Learn basics of sailing.
-Learn where you can learn to sail and where you can take your crew/team/ship sailing.
-Learn about Sea Scout sailing. - EAC312 Sea Base High Adventure: Learn how to plan a long cruise or sailing high adventure for your Venturing Crew or Sea Scout Ship in the Florida Keys or the Caribbean.
-Find out about resources for planning. - EAC313 Fun and Challenging Hikes within 2 Hour Drive: Learn about great hikes to fun and interesting places.
-Learn about hikes that can challenge your crew or team so they can learn if they have the right stuff to meet the challenge. - EAC317 Council Programs for Local Rock Climbing: This course is for those who've had "ABCs of Taking Learn how to organize and lead unit climbing adventures that meet national and council standards.
-The NCAC can provide guidance, equipment, and trained instructors to support your climbing activities.
-This course will introduce you to bouldering, slacklining, the "Scouterhorn" mobile climbing tower, nearby natural rock climbing with council equipment and instructors, and NCAC climbing instructor training. - EAC318 Adirondacks High Adventure: Learn about canoeing and hiking the lakes and mountains of the Adirondacks unbelievable adventure, challenge, and wilderness beauty within 8 hours' drive. - EAC319 Adventures at Summit Scout Reservation, West Virginia: Learn about what high adventures are available at the new Summit Scout Reservation.
+- EAC318 Adirondacks High Adventure and Other Budget Friendly High Adventures: Learn about canoeing and hiking the lakes and mountains of the Adirondacks unbelievable adventure, challenge, and wilderness beauty within 8 hours' drive.
+Also learn about other two other budget friendly high adventure locations. - EAC319 Adventures at Summit Scout Reservation, West Virginia: Learn about what high adventures are available at the new Summit Scout Reservation.
 Get first had information.
 Q&A. - EAC321 Maine High Adventure: Learn about the exciting outdoor Scouting opportunities available outside your local council through the High Adventure programs offered by other B.S.A. councils.
 Specifically, this course focuses on the Katahdin Area Council's Maine High Adventure program.
 Learn about this exceptionally flexible program for Venturing crews and older Scouts.
 Find out how a Maine High Adventure trek supports, reinforces, and goes beyond other outdoor Scouting experiences, how remote the location is, how easy it can be for your unit to attend, how to schedule your unit's trip to northern Maine, and how memorable the experience will be for every attendee. - EAC322 Northern Tier/Okpik: Want true wilderness?
-BSA high adventure wilderness trekking began in 1923 at Northern Tier.
+Scouting America high adventure wilderness trekking began in 1923 at Northern Tier.
 Starting from bases at Ely, MN; Atikokan, ON; or Bissett, MB, trekkers can access roughly six million acres of wilderness while they paddle and portage into pristine back country.
 No roads, no resupply, just you and your Scouting skills in the wilderness for 10 nights.
 A trip to Northern Tier provides a true wilderness experience like none other.
 Like snow?
 Northern Tier's winter program at Ely, MN teaches how to survive and thrive while winter camping.
 Are you tough enough to be an Okpik trekker?
 All of these programs are extreme camping at its finest.
 Come learn more! - EAC323 Lenhok'sin: "Plan your own adventure" at Lenhok'sin High Adventure!
 Located at the Goshen Scout Reservation, learn about Lenhok'sin's Backpacking and James River Canoe treks and why your unit should "Hit the Trail."
 Lenhok'sin is the perfect place to introduce your scouts to the world of high adventure and to prepare them for future adventures, such as Philmont and Northern Tier.
 Featuring customizable itineraries, curate your trek for your unit's goals, needs, and experience level.

-Participate in other programs while on the trail, including an 1830s Mountain Man encampment, 20th Century Appalachian blacksmithing forge, caving, water sports, and so much more! - EAC324 Philmont: Learn how to register for Philmont adventure, backpacking or horseback, in the forested mountains of New Mexico.
-Learn what the different adventures have to offer and what you need to do to prepare.
-Learn about tips and lessons learned secrets from those who have been there.
-There's a reason Philmont is known as "Scouting's Paradise" it stands as the ultimate test of a crew's mastery of their outdoor skills, being the only national high adventure base where a crew is its own after the second day of a typical 11-day trek.
-Located on over 140,000 acres in the Rocky Mountains of northern New Mexico (plus half again as much on adjoining properties), the Ranch hosts over 23,000 Scouts every summer to take on the challenge of a 51 to 100+ mile backpacking trek.
-Treks also feature nearly daily programs of rock climbing and rappelling, rifle and shotgun shooting, blacksmithing, spar pole climbing, burro packing, horseback riding, challenge events, black powder rifle, and tomahawk throwing.
-Can't get a crew?
-Try one of the numerous programs for individuals.
+Participate in other programs while on the trail, including an 1830s Mountain Man encampment, 20th Century Appalachian blacksmithing forge, caving, water sports, and so much more!